bootgly/bootgly_docs/src/pages/CLI/Terminal/Output/overview.en-US.md

 append (string $data) : self
 ```

-This method is similar to `write`, but adds a line break after writing.
+This method is similar to 'write', but adds a line break at the end of the written string.

 ### Clear output